ATIA 2025 Pre-Conference Seminars

 2. Collaborate with colleagues and facilitators to identify at least three areas of improvement to facilitate an Inclusive Technology Ecosystem in their school.

-3. Define at least three new tools to apply and use in your settings to impact inclusive learning for all.
+3. Identify Name at least three new tools they wish to apply and use in their settings to impact inclusive learning for all including AI-based IT/AT; learner tools; problem solving processes.

 Featured Speakers: